smusali/ideas/oss/promptco.md

 ## Overview

-CostWatch is a simple, open-source tool that monitors your LLM API usage, tracks costs, and enforces basic policies.
+PromptCo is a simple, open-source tool that monitors your LLM API usage, tracks costs, and enforces basic policies.
 It's designed to be built in 7 days by a single developer and can be easily published to package registries.

 ---